SirJeany/the-maven-frontend-project/README.md

 Refreshing does show that the item has indeed been removed - type in document.cookie into the console.

 ## Issue 2/ToDo:
 Popup and grey-ing out of page yet to be implemented for the 'Click here to dl curriculum' on the course pages.
-(As is shown by the Zeplin brief)
+(As is shown by the Zeplin brief).

+# ToDo:
+## ToDo 1:
+Update the arrows of the carousel accoring to that of Zeplin brief.

+## ToDo 2:
+Update the 'Contact Us' page.

 # Adding courses:
 There are two or three places that one must update a course currently.